Nick689/CustomPOS/Readme.md

 Stock moving, stock management:  See "Inventory", same operation.

-Barcode:  Delete any zero at the beginning of barcodes otherwise it will not work.
+Barcode:  Delete any zero at the beginning of barcodes record otherwise it will not work.

 ##[License](License.md)
 CustomPOS is published under GNU GPLv2